Skip to content

 City arrival

-Use Wilmington when the state should begin with a real city finish after the South Carolina handoff.
+Use Wilmington when North Carolina should start with a real city finish after the South Carolina handoff.

 River reset

-Use New Bern when the middle of the state needs one clear pause with room to breathe.
+Use New Bern when the middle of the state needs one clear pause with room to breathe and enough shape to matter.

 Historic pacing